harupong/miscellaneous-translations/a-hackers-guide-to-git.md

 322c826 HEAD@{4}: commit (initial): Add empty readme
 ~~~~

 The reflog shows a list of all changes to `HEAD` in reverse chronological order.
-The hash in the first column is the value of `HEAD` *after the change was made*.
+The hash in the first column is the value of `HEAD` *after the action on the right was performed*.
 We can see, therefore, that we were at commit `d6f2a84` before the destructive change.

 How you want to recover commits depends on the situation.
 In this particular example, we can simply do a `git reset --hard d6f2a84` to restore `HEAD` to its original position.
 However if we have introduced new commits since the destructive change, we may need to do something like `cherry-pick` all the commits that were lost.

-Note that Git’s reflog is only a record of changes **for your local repository.
-If your local repository becomes corrupt or is deleted, the reflog won’t be of any use (if the repository is deleted the reflog won’t exist at all!)**
+Note that Git’s reflog is only a record of changes **for your local repository**.
+If your local repository becomes corrupt or is deleted, the reflog won’t be of any use (if the repository is deleted the reflog won’t exist at all!)

 Depending on the situation, you may find `git fsck` more suitable for recovering lost commits.